tomaarsen/TheNounProjectAPI/docs/_sources/sample.rst.txt

 Furthermore, each element in the list may be accessed like :py:class:`~TheNounProjectAPI.models.Model`.

+See :ref:`Icons output handling <icons-code-label>` for a code example of accessing this model's data.

 .. warning::
     Some requests return slightly different values.
 For example, some collection icons have a `attribution_preview_url`, while some do not.